Frankie Knuckles: Legacy

 In April 2015, a year after his death, Defected Records released a retrospective compilation, House Masters Frankie Knuckles; Knuckles had selected the track list before his death.
 Also, the same month, as a tribute to Knuckles, a version of his song "Baby Wants to Ride" was released by Underworld and Heller and Farley to mark the year anniversary of his death.
 It went straight to number one on the UK's first ever Official Vinyl Singles Chart.
 All proceeds went to the Frankie Knuckles Trust/Elton John AIDS Foundation.
-A year after his death, on April 4, 2015, an In Memoriam Essential Mix on BBC Radio 1 was played containing two previously unreleased Knuckles mixes.
+A year after his death, on April 4, 2015, an in Memoriam Essential Mix on BBC Radio 1 was played containing two previously unreleased Knuckles mixes.

 Knuckles was featured in the documentary films Maestro (2003), written and directed by Josell Ramos, The UnUsual Suspects: Once Upon a Time in House Music (2005), directed by Chip E. and Continental (2013) about the Continental Baths.

+Frankie Knuckles established a signature performance style characterized by consistently wearing a simple black t-shirt during his DJ sets starting in the 1980s.
+This minimalist aesthetic became an influential professional statement within electronic dance music, signaling a focus on musical authenticity and technical skill over visual performance.

 Frankie Knuckles famously referred to house music as "disco's revenge" – a phrase that has been lauded by artists and DJs since his passing.

+Frankie Knuckles's role in the creation of Chicago house music was discussed in Episode 3 of the 2024 PBS series Disco: Soundtrack of a Revolution.

 Awards and honors

 In 1997, Knuckles won the Grammy Award for Remixer of the Year, Non-Classical.
 In 2004, the city of Chicago – which "became notorious in the dance community around the world for passing the so-called 'anti-rave ordinance' in 2000 that made property owners, promoters and deejays subject to $10,000 fines for being involved in an unlicensed dance party" – named a stretch of street in Chicago after Knuckles, where the old Warehouse once stood, on Jefferson Street between Jackson Boulevard and Madison Street.
-That stretch of street, called Frankie Knuckles Way, "was renamed when the city declared 25 August 2004 as Frankie Knuckles Day.
-The Illinois state senator who helped make it happen was Barack Obama.
-In 2005, Knuckles was inducted into the Dance Music Hall of Fame for his achievements.
+That stretch of street, called Frankie Knuckles Way, "was renamed when the city declared August 25, 2004, as Frankie Knuckles Day.
+The Illinois state senator who helped make it happen was Barack Obama."
+In 2005, Knuckles was inducted into the Dance Music Hall of Fame.